 Interview by Adi Berardini

 Based in Brazil, Biju Belinky is a visual artist and illustrator who recreates historical queer photographs, reinterpreting them into colourful and vibrant illustrations.
-Belinky captures the tenderness of these relationships, depicting the queer romance throughout history that has always existed but is often rendered invisible by society.
+Belinky captures the tenderness of these relationships, depicting the queer romance throughout history that has always existed but is rendered invisible by society.
 Often sensual and emotive, her drawings bring fresh energy to the historical photographs of the LGBTQ+ community of yesteryear.

 Biju Belinky studied at Central Saint Martins and the London College of Fashion.
 Before working as a visual artist, she worked as an arts and culture journalist for seven years, which aligned with her interest in queer archives and documentation.
 Belinky also finds inspiration in tarot and magic, her drawings inspired by the bright colours and pastel palettes of animated shows and vintage Japanese advertisements.
 In the following interview, they speak more about drawing inspiration from historical queer photographs, overcoming self-doubt, and their creative process.

 I am drawn to how you recreate historical and contemporary queer photos and create new energy and vibrancy to them through colour and line work.
 Can you speak more about your practice and why you use these historical photos and references?
 Do you have an example of a favourite photograph (or era) that you’ve recreated?